 Nevertheless, the neglect of biology as distinct science continues to shape the contrast between liberal naturalism and scientific naturalism.
 To see this, we need only consider what the liberal naturalist critique of scientific naturalism would amount to if scientific naturalism were to accept the irreducibility of biology to physics.
 A scientific naturalist who accepted the reality of organisms as agents capable of acting on their own behalf would have considerably more resources at her disposal for accommodating intentionality, normativity, value, and subjectivity within an expanded scientific naturalism (Okrent 2018; Rouse 2015; 2022).
 Specifically, such an account may take the fact that organisms are intrinsically teleological to warrant the claim that there is a fundamental continuity between the agency of organisms and the intentionality of human cognition.
 On this view, there is a sense in which mind truly co-emerges with life (Thompson 2007; Deacon 2012); though the challenge here is to not conflate these concepts, and to show how continuity does not necessarily imply identity (Gambarotto and Nahas 2023).
-It is far from clear how a liberal naturalist would respond to such an expanded scientific naturalism because liberal naturalism positions itself as the contrast with a highly restrictive scientific naturalissm.
+It is far from clear how a liberal naturalist would respond to such an expanded scientific naturalism because liberal naturalism positions itself as the contrast with a highly restrictive scientific naturalism.
 Put otherwise, if a suitably expanded scientific naturalism were to show that agency and intentionality are grounded in the reality of organismal teleology, then what becomes of the liberal naturalist complaint that scientific naturalism fails to accommodate agency and intentionality?
 We do not wish to say that the liberal naturalist is therefore obliged to concede—only that an expanded or radicalized scientific naturalism that accepted the reality of organismal teleology would invite a revision to liberal naturalism.

 More problematic for our purposes, however, is that it is far from clear what criteria are relevant for adjudicating the dispute between these various forms of naturalism.
-Unlike in the sciences, philosophical disputes are almost never fully resolved; some further questions can always be raised, foundational assumptions examined, bizarre counterfactuals entertained.
+Unlike in the sciences, philosophical disputes are almost never resolved; some further questions can always be raised, foundational assumptions examined, bizarre counterfactuals entertained.
 The question about whether we ought to accept any version of naturalism, and if so, what version of naturalism that should be, turns on what we need and want from a comprehensive account of nature as such, and how we are to conceptualize the so-called “4Ms” (Morality, Modality, Meaning, and the Mental) within a worldview shaped not only by science but also by modernity generally.

 3.3 Contrasting Metatheoretical Motivations

 Whether one wishes to leverage an organism-centered account of teleology to advance biology (3.1) or debates and naturalism (3.2) has important consequences for the very way in which one conceptualizes it.
-Though an account of naturalized teleology may be pertinent to both or even utterly crucial for resolving them, these debates involve different sets of considerations.
+Though an account of naturalized teleology may be pertinent to both or even utterly crucial for advancing them, these debates involve different sets of considerations.
 A philosophical debate even when informed by science (as naturalism must be) does not need to conceptualize teleology in a way that is sensitive to the practical needs of biologists (see Meyer and Brancazio 2022 for a parallel in cognitive science).
 Hence it incurs no obligation to operationalize its terms and make them immediately serviceable in the construction of testable hypotheses in the lab or field, even if they seem true.